jeffhicks05/Replication_Package_Clemens_Gottlieb_Hicks_2020/README.md

 CrossWalks: We calculate implied price changes for 46 specialty categories from the PSPS public-use files.
 We merge these into the Community Tracking Study (restricted-used) based on their detailed specialty code of 126 categories.
 To do so, we manually cross-walked each CTS specialty ("specialty_detailed") to a single PSPS specialty ("medicare_speccode").
 The file "new_crosswalk_medicare_cts.xls" shows this crosswalk, along with string labels for each.

-Questions about the replication should be forwarded to jeffhicks05@gmail.com.
+Questions about the replication should be forwarded to jeffhicks05@gmail.com, JGottlieb@uchicago.edu, and jeffclemens@ucsd.edu.

 The full paper will become available here: https://www.journals.uchicago.edu/toc/tpe/current